oracle-livelabs/apex/apex-professional-hol8/introduction.md

 ### Recap

-In the last hands-on lab, you learned how to customize Interactive Grid as a developer and as an end user.
+In the last hands-on lab, you learned how to customize Interactive Grid as a developer and end user.

 ### Objectives

 In this lab, you create new Page Items and Buttons in the Shopping Cart and Add to Cart pages.

-*Note: This workshop assumes you are using Oracle APEX 24.2.*
+Estimated Time: 10 minutes

-Estimated Time: 20 minutes
+ > **Note:** _Note: This workshop assumes you are using Oracle APEX 24.2_

 ## Learn More - *Useful Links*